-The Corporation is responsible for the other information.
-The other information comprises the information included in the members report, set out on pages 3 to 15 other than the financial statements and our auditor's report thereon.
+The Members of the Corporation are responsible for the other information.
+The other information comprises the information included in the annual report, other than the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.